-All the non-experimental music you will ever deal with uses the same two landmarks: tonic and dominant, a.k.a.
+All the practical music you will ever deal with uses the same two landmarks: tonic and dominant, a.k.a.
 “Tony and Dominic”.
 Once you have the domino-tonic relation clear in the ear and named, you find yourself making better sense in both your improv on breaks, reading, chord recognition in unwritten ensemble work, and composition.
 You can get Tony and Dominic set firm and working for you.
 My complete sight-singing self-study course, Noshvil Theory/Hear on Sight is available now, spiral bound.

-It’s just a matter of familiarity.
-1) You abstract them as a specimen pair apart; 2) you use clear, simple tunes for context in which to recognize when they occur; and 3) you take the Dom-Tony relation as your basic example of practical intervals and name them.
-Material at earfirst.net is there to objectify the work.
+It’s a matter of gutlevel familiarity, or ken.
+1) You abstract them as a pair; 2) you use clear, simple tunes for context in which to recognize when they occur; and 3) you take the D-T Relation as your basic example of practical intervals and name them.

-“Tony and Dominic” are the place to start and devote early earwork to.
-The frequency intervals between them are 3\2 [7 frets] and 4\3 [5 frets] [higher\lower].
-Dom\Tony is among the 3\2 intervals (P5; plain fifth) in a scale.
-Tony\Dom is among the 4\3 intervals (P4; plain fourth) in a scale.
+“Tony and Dominic”– the DT Relation– is where to start and devote early earwork to.
+The frequency intervals between them are 3:2 [7 frets] and 4:3 [5 frets] [higher/lower].
+Dom/Tony is among the 3:2 intervals (P5; plain fifth) in a scale.
+Tony/Dom is a 4:3 interval (P4; plain fourth) in a scale.